 Sometimes your marketing team or social media manager will handle Instagram replies, but sooner or later you’ll start to get the “Where is my order?” (or “WISMO”) question from shoppers, regardless of the content being shared.
 This can result in an inefficient workflow between social and support teams to communicate the question, track down an order status, and get a reply back to the customer.

-That’s why Gorgias integrates directly with Instagram, to streamline the management and interaction with top-level comments, ad comments, private messages, and replies.
+That’s why Gorgias integrates directly with Instagram (and other social media platforms), to streamline the management and interaction with top-level comments, ad comments, private messages, and replies.
 Instead of going back and forth between your Ecommerce platform, the social team, and the support team, you can empower your agents to reply quickly and accurately to any question that comes in, thanks to over 50+ integrations with the leading Ecommerce apps.
 (So all the context they need will be in one single browser tab!)

 You could even have your marketing team or social media manager help create Macros, so your support agents can use templated (and on brand) messages that speed up their replies.
 Getting everything centralized in a single place is the first step to providing excellent social support for your store.
 The next is to start automating replies to common engagements, so you can free up your agents to focus on more important conversations instead of saying “Thanks for the mention!” for the hundredth time.